elucidat/lms-integration-example/README.md

 ```
 application/controllers
 ```
- - you'll be able to see what each action is doing there.
+(you'll be able to see what each action is doing there)

 We have also included a 'library' class to interact with Elucidat.
 This is stored in